rupertgermann/image-crawler/memory-bank/progress.md

 # Progress Summary - Image Crawler Project

+## Project Status: IN DEVELOPMENT - ADDING NEW PROVIDERS

+The Image Crawler project is actively being enhanced with new image providers while maintaining its stable core functionality.
+The application provides both local image scanning and web crawling capabilities across multiple platforms.

+### New Provider: FreeRangeStock (2025-05-24)
+**Objective**: Add support for FreeRangeStock.com as a new image provider **Achievements**:
+- Implemented `freerangestock-provider.js` with web scraping support
+- Added configuration options in `config.json` and `config.json.example`
+- Updated README.md to include the new provider
+- Provider supports search and full-size image downloads
+- Follows the same pattern as other providers for consistency

+**Technical Details**:
+- Uses Playwright for web scraping
+- Implements `fetchImageUrls` for search functionality
+- Implements `getFullSizeImage` for full-size image retrieval
+- Includes error handling and logging
+- Added to provider order in configuration

+**Next Steps**:
+- Test the provider with various search queries
+- Consider adding API support if available in the future
+- Monitor for any website structure changes that might affect scraping

+---

 ## Project Status: MATURE & STABLE

 The Image Crawler project has reached a mature and stable state with all core features implemented, tested, and documented.
 The application successfully provides both local image scanning and web crawling capabilities across multiple platforms.